whosken/datetimeutc/README.md

 #datetimeutc

-## Because why are we dealing with timezones?
+### A Python datetime wrapper so we can forget about timezones

 A lightweight datetime utility library which wraps around the standard `datetime` module, with features from dateutil and pytz.

-Its purpose is to minimize the effort to convert datetime to/from UTC, a task I found myself doing too often while internationalizing web services and apps.
+Its purpose is to minimize the effort to convert datetime to/from UTC, a task I found myself doing too often while scaling web services and apps internationally.

 This wrapper is designed under these datetime philosophy: